It is possible to enter into an agreement during marriage.

 Entering into a postnuptial agreement can protect the rights of you and your spouse in the event of a divorce, or even death.
 Just like a prenuptial agreement, a postnuptial agreement must be created within the boundaries of the law in order to be deemed enforceable.

 We at the Foothill Law Group can advise you as to the best direction for you to take with a postnuptial agreement and make sure that your agreement is legal and enforceable.
-Contact us today and schedule a 100% free consultation.
+Contact us today and schedule a 100% free case evaluation.